What is an RMD?

 An RMD in action

-If their retirement plan balance is $100,000 on 12/31/2026, and if we use an IRS life expectancy factor of 27.4 (found on IRS website), then the 2027 RMD amount would be:
+If their retirement plan balance is $100,000 on 12/31/2026, and if we use an IRS Uniform Lifetime Table life expectancy factor of 26.5, then the 2027 RMD amount would be:

-$100,000 ÷ 27.4 = $3,649.64
+$100,000 ÷ 26.5 = $3,773.58

-So the employee would need to take $3,649.64 out of their retirement plan by April 1, 2028.
+In this case, the participant would need to take $3,773.58 out of their retirement plan by April 1, 2028.
 Let’s say they wait until January 2028 to take their first RMD.
-In this scenario, they would end up taking two RMDs in 2028: the 2027 RMD that they took in January, as well as the 2028 RMD that they will have to take before 12/31/2028.
+In this scenario, they would end up taking two RMDs in 2028: the 2027 RMD that they took in January 2028, and the 2028 RMD that they must take before 12/31/2028.
 This potentially creates two taxable distributions for the year 2028.
+(For tax planning purposes, the participant could take the 2027 RMD in 2027, and the 2028 RMD in 2028.)

 Consult the professionals

-RMDs are a complex topic, and adding to that complexity is the fact that RMDs work somewhat different for individual retirement accounts (IRAs).
+RMDs are a complex topic, and adding to that complexity is the fact that RMDs work somewhat differently for individual retirement accounts (IRAs).
 Due to their complexity, it’s encouraged to contact a financial advisor or other qualified professional for detailed information about the RMD rules.

 • Personal